lgtm-migrator/credify-android-sample/README.md

 #### Get offers list

-First, you need to create a paramater object by using `GetOfferListParam` class.
+First, you need to create a parameter object by using `GetOfferListParam` class.

 Secondly, to get offers list from the Credify SDK, you should use `getOfferList` method: